Types of Case Studies: Main Features and Examples

 Cumulative

 It is a prominent qualitative research method used to gather information from multiple sources at various times.
-Thus, it summarizes previous investigations to build a comprehensive and detailed issue or phenomenon interpretation without incurring additional expenses or investing time in new studies.
+Thus, it summarizes previous investigations to build a comprehensive and detailed interpretation of issues or phenomena without incurring additional expenses or investing time in new studies.
 As such, it is an approach applied to data analysis that uses individual cases to develop a broader perception rather than focusing on a single case.

 Example: